xochloe06/discord-js-bot/README.md

 <h1 align="center"> 🤝 Contributing 🤝 </h1>

-- Special thanks to [@Androzz](https://github.com/Androz2091/AtlantaBot) for the [dashboard](https://github.com/Androz2091/AtlantaBot) and his other cool discord bot projects
+- Special thanks to [@eldertrapz](https://github.com/eldertrapz) for the [dashboard](https://github.com/eldertrapz) and his other cool discord bot projects
-- Feel free to [Fork](https://github.com/saiteja-madha/discord-js-bot/fork) this repository, create a feature branch and submit a pull request
-- You can keep track of all the planned features [here](https://github.com/saiteja-madha/discord-js-bot/projects) or make a request for one at our discord
+- You can keep track of all the planned features [here](https://github.com/eldertrapz/discord-js-bot/projects) or make a request for one at our support https://support.clampz7.net/